gaboyeji/CustomShaderWithMetalPetal/README.md

 # CustomShaderWithMetalPetal

-This repo shows how to implement a stream of images with [MetalPetal](https://github.com/MetalPetal/MetalPetal) framework, using custom shaders (vertex and fragment).
+This repo shows how to process a stream of images with [MetalPetal](https://github.com/MetalPetal/MetalPetal) framework, using custom shaders (vertex and fragment).

 >Most of the files in this repo are self-explanatory.